-This three-day seminar in San José, Costa Rica, November 1-3, 2012, to discuss and debate commissioned papers and the project's progress.
+This three-day seminar in San José, Costa Rica, November 1-3, 2012, was convened to discuss and debate commissioned papers and the project's progress.
 Highlights of the seminar included the following:

 - Representatives from ICEFI delivered a general outline of a publication that will be composed of five country studies exploring how elites exercise power within the fiscal arena;